Iowa High School Hockey League/Midwest High School Hockey League

 2018: Plymouth, Minnesota - March 22-26

-Sioux City Metros - Champion
+Sioux City Metros - Division II Champion

 Omaha Jr. Lancers - End in pool play